Analyzing Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH)

-Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both industrial products companies, but which is the superior business?
-We will contrast the two companies based on the strength of their risk, dividends, profitability, valuation, institutional ownership, earnings and analyst recommendations.
+Resideo Technologies (NYSE:REZI) and Latch (NASDAQ:LTCH) are both mid-cap industrial products companies, but which is the better stock?
+We will contrast the two companies based on the strength of their earnings, profitability, institutional ownership, analyst recommendations, valuation, dividends and risk.

 This table compares Resideo Technologies and Latch’s net margins, return on equity and return on assets.